ShinekaBarnett/BingoWinnings/README.md

 ### This project uses Python and google charts from the Google Cloud Platform to render visualizations.

-### The visualizations shows the average bingo winnings in one week, as well as the pecentage of bingo winnings according to bingo specials.
+### The visualizations show the average bingo winnings in one week, as well as the percentage of bingo winnings according to bingo specials.